Ski to Sea Race: Canoeing

 The canoe leg was canceled in 2008 (and almost canceled in 1997) because of the unsafe level of the Nooksack River.
-This is the only leg to have ever been canceled, not counting the 2020 cancellation of the entire race due to COVID-19.

 This is possibly the most dangerous part of the race.
-Though no one has ever been killed in the 37 years of the Ski to Sea, Lorri Rasmussen of Bellingham was killed in 2002 while training for the race.
+Lorri Rasmussen of Bellingham was killed in 2002 while training for the race.
 Her canoe tipped and she was swept up in a log jam.

 Cyclocross biking

-Added in 1990, the Cyclocross bike leg stretches from the banks of the Nooksack river in Hovander Park to Squalicum Harbor on Bellingham Bay.
+Added in 1990, the Cyclocross bike leg stretches from the banks of the Nooksack River in Hovander Park to Squalicum Harbor on Bellingham Bay.